 3. Customer Status

-Here is a list of some common customer statuses you find in email applications like MailChimp and SendGrid or customer relationship management (CRM) solutions like SalesForce.
+Here is a list of common customer statuses in email applications like MailChimp and SendGrid or customer relationship management (CRM) solutions like SalesForce.
 It is essential that sales and marketing stay aligned on the meaning of these statuses.
-These statuses are defined based on the individual business’ needs:
+These statuses are defined based on the individual business needs:

 4. Usage Scores